 5) Go Cross-Device

-Another important innovation (or a continually present trend) is the growing role of mobile devices in global marketing.
+According to Statista, 64.5% of the population owned a mobile phone in 2017, with estimates that by 2019 that number will reach 67%.
+That’s two-thirds of the entire world.
 Tracking the patterns of behavior of desktop users is already present and well developed today.
 Analyzing the mobile consumer, on the other hand, in their preferred mode of on-the-go, cross-device behavior is gradually becoming a major factor and a crucial marketing tool.
 Especially when using a consumer insights community.

-According to Statista, 64.5% of the population owned a mobile phone in 2017, with estimates that by 2019 that number will reach 67%.
-That’s two-thirds of the entire world!
 For example, conversion rates on desktop and mobile are quite different, and mobile market follows different rules of thumb that you can’t master if you don’t conduct proper cross-device research.
 So, in order to get a complete picture, you have to get to mobile device users in their “natural habitat”.
 Whether you do it through apps, mobile activities, or both, you have to include it in your branding business.

 As an understanding of cross-device behavior proves to be a benefit to the adaptation of your digital behavior.
 You’ll gain insight into daily life and routine of a mobile consumer, and the habits it repeats which you could put to use or build upon.
 In this way, you’ll be able to talk to the person behind the little screen, instead of the electronic device he or she owns.